 - refugees must have a Safe Haven Enterprise Visa (SHEV) OR a Temporary Protection Visa (TPV)

-- people seeking asylum must have study rights
+- people holding eligible visas must always have study rights and

-- people seeking asylum must have works rights for courses that require work placements.
+- works rights for courses that require work placements.

 All applicants must: